dcunited001/dcunited001.github.io/_graphics-drafts/algebraic-pop-locking.md

       functional math to a 3D mesh and skeleton and produce functions that enable you to move it rhythmically

+- look up [Discrete Exterior Calculus]() for info on how to generate domains for body (parameterization/indexes/etc)

 ### Combinatorial Generation of Involutes in the Configuration Space